Education

 Presentations to your group

-We are often asked to speak about how vision typically changes as we age, common eye diseases that occur in older adults, coping with low vision, and adapting to changing vision.
+We are often asked to speak to groups about how vision typically changes as we age, common eye diseases in older adults, coping with low vision, and adapting to changing vision.
 These presentations are appropriate for any group, but especially informative at senior centers, residential senior facilities, and community centers.

 Presentation topics include: